rocket-pool/smartnode-install/README.md

 * `-n`: Specify a network to run the smart node on (default: medalla)
 * `-v`: Specify a version of the smart node service package files to use (default: latest)

+### Post-Install

+Once the smart node service has been installed, you may need to start a new shell session if working locally.
+This is required for updated user permissions to take effect (for interacting with docker engine).